Emerging economies want IMF reform to help Europe - Brazil

-MEXICO CITY, Feb 25 (Reuters) - Emerging market economies will give more money to help ease Europe’s debt crisis only if they are given more power within the IMF and if Europe first puts up more cash itself, Brazil’s finance minister said on Saturday.
+MEXICO CITY (Reuters) - Emerging market economies will give more money to help ease Europe’s debt crisis only if they are given more power within the IMF and if Europe first puts up more cash itself, Brazil’s finance minister said on Saturday.

 Guido Mantega said there was a consensus among the Group of 20 major world economies that Europe has to do more to fix its own debt problems before other countries give extra funds to an International Monetary Fund war-chest to help countries strapped for cash.